danisla/realtime-landscaping-architect-revive/README.md

 The hardest part of this hack was the command argument passing and spaces in filenames, go figure.

-Once the shortcuts and shim script described below is installed, the Walkthrough experience runs just fine in SteamVR.
+Once the shortcuts and shim script described below is installed, the Walkthrough experience runs just fine in SteamVR on my Oculus Quest through Virtual Desktop.

 I have not figured out inputs yet with my Oculus Quest, so your milage may very.